Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 Installing the project and re-initializing the database
 -------------------------------------------------------

-Because our model has changed, in order to reinitialize the database, we need to rerun the ``initialize_tutorial_db`` command to pick up the changes you've made to both the models.py file and to the initializedb.py file.
+Because our model has changed, and in order to reinitialize the database, we need to rerun the ``initialize_tutorial_db`` command to pick up the changes we've made to both the models.py file and to the initializedb.py file.
 See :ref:`initialize_db_wiki2` for instructions.

 Success will look something like this::